airladon/FigureOne/tutorials/3 - Interactive Shape/README.md

       isMovable: true,
       move: {
         canBeMovedAfterLosingTouch: true,
-        boundary: 'diagram',
+        boundary: 'figure',
       },
     },
 ```

-The `mods` key in the circle definition can be used to set properties that belong to every `DiagramElement`.
-For instance, all diagram elements (`DiagramElementCollection` and `DiagramElementPrimitive` objects) have a `isTouchable` property that by default is `false`.
+The `mods` key in the circle definition can be used to set properties that belong to every `FigureElement`.
+For instance, all figure elements (`FigureElementCollection` and `FigureElementPrimitive` objects) have a `isTouchable` property that by default is `false`.
 In this case, we are setting it to `true`.

-Properties of diagram elements may also be *objects*.
-For example, all diagram elements have a `move` object property that includes the properties `canBeMovedAfterLosingTouch` and `boundary`, as well as a number of others.
-Only the properties defined in `mods` will overwrite those in the diagram element.
+Properties of figure elements may also be *objects*.
+For example, all figure elements have a `move` object property that includes the properties `canBeMovedAfterLosingTouch` and `boundary`, as well as a number of others.
+Only the properties defined in `mods` will overwrite those in the figure element.
 Other properties that are not defined (including those within the `move` object) will retian their default values.